 This award recognises impactful energy research and innovation.
-Entrants should have researched and developed innovative energy technologies, processes or systems that will contribute significantly to Ireland’s clean energy future.
+Entrants should have researched and developed innovative energy technologies, processes or systems.
+These should contribute significantly to Ireland’s clean energy future.
 Entrants will detail the problem researched, the research outcome and the potential impact.

 Who should apply?

-Applications are welcome from companies, research performing organisations or public sector/semi-state bodies who are involved in impactful energy research and innovation.
+Applications are welcome from companies, research performing organisations or public sector/semi-state bodies.
+They should be involved in impactful energy research and innovation.